OnTheIssues.org

 Elizabeth Dole on Environment

-Click here for 5 full quotes on Environment OR background on Environment.
+Click here for 5 full quotes on Environment OR other political leaders on Environment.

 • Voted YES on prohibiting eminent domain for use as parks or grazing land.
 (Dec 2007)